Self-Hosted Continuous Deployment Platform

 Inertia team member Chad and I presenting at the 2018 Vancouver DevOps Days!

-Inertia also inspired several spin-off side projects:
+Inertia also inspired several spin-off side projects for myself: